Contatract/Documents/README.md

 # Documents
-The project's white paper, executive summary, pitch deck and so on.
+The project's white paper, executive summary, pitch deck and so on will be uploaded here.